girlscript/winter-of-contributing/C_CPP/Introduction of C/Introduction To C Programming.md

 											done to handle data efficiently. "struct" keyword is used to define a structure.

 	Union 										These allow storing various data types in the same memory location.
-											Programmers can define a union with different members, but only a single member can 												contain a value at a given time.
-It is used for
+											Programmers can define a union with different members, but only a single member cancontain a value at a given time.

 	Enum 										Enumeration is a special data type that consists of integral constants, and each of them is assigned with a specific name. "enum" keyword is used to define the enumerated data type.